 The processing of the data set was almost completely successful.
-Processing failed on average for only 18 out of the 49673 tiles per descriptor with a maximum of 65 tiles failing for the canoy_height, normalized_z_mean and normalized_z_sd descriptors.
-The majority of these tiles were located on the fringes of the data set, including sand spits, sandbanks etc, we therefore did not attempt re-processing of those tiles.
-Instead, we generated nodata-value rasters for all missing descriptor tile combinations (i.e. we assigned -9999 to all cells in those tiles).
-We provide a text file listing the affected "nodata" tiles in the folder of each descriptor (the file is named empty tiles XXX.txt, where XXX is the descriptor name).
+Processing failed on average for only 18 out of the 49 673 tiles per descriptor with a maximum of 65 tiles failing for the canoy\height, normalized\z\mean and normalized\z\sd descriptors.
+The majority of these tiles were located on the fringes of the data set, including sand spits, sandbanks etc. We therefore did not attempt to re-process those tiles.
+Instead, we generated NoData rasters for all missing descriptor-tile combinations (i.e. we assigned -9999 to all cells in those tiles).
+We provide a text file listing the affected "NoData" tiles in the folder of each descriptor (the file is named empty\tiles\XXX.txt, where XXX is the descriptor name).

-3.4 Elevation-model derived descriptors
+3.4 Elevation-model-derived descriptors